sherlock-audit/2023-10-perennial-judging/README.md

 - can not break utilization
 - for local position - calculate maxMagnitude amount from `settled + local openable` instead of absolute pending position values for margined/maintained calculations.

+## Discussion

+**kbrizzle**

+Invariant bricking issue resolved via: https://github.com/equilibria-xyz/perennial-v2/pull/155.

+Margin using the incorrect maximum pending position resolved by: https://github.com/equilibria-xyz/perennial-v2/pull/168.

+We chose to *not fix* the incorrect maximum `makerLimit` issue due to the complexity involved in implementing the above pending open calculation on the **global** pending positions compared to its relatively low severity since the error on the limit is capped.
+We will make a note of this property for parameter tuning, especially for markets with expected invalid versions.

 # Issue M-4: `KeeperOracle.request` adds only the first pair of market+account addresses per oracle version to callback list, ignoring all the subsequent ones

 Source: https://github.com/sherlock-audit/2023-10-perennial-judging/issues/25